Why Do We Need a New Concept

 Special rules apply for obsolete markers pointing to public changesets:

 - Public changesets are excluded from the obsolete set (public changesets are never hidden or candidate to garbage collection)

-- newer version of a public changeset are called bumped and highlighted as an error case.
+- newer version of a public changeset are called latecomer and highlighted as an error case.

 Solving such an error is easy.
-Because we know what changeset a bumped tries to rewrite, we can easily compute a smaller changeset containing only the change from the old public to the new bumped.
+Because we know what changeset a latecomer tries to rewrite, we can easily compute a smaller changeset containing only the change from the old public to the new latecomer.

 The obsolete marker is a powerful concept that allows mercurial to safely handle history rewriting operations.
 It is a new type of relation between Mercurial changesets which tracks the result of history rewriting operations.